hcz017/WeChatAccessibilityService/README.md

 # AccessibilityService
-ccessibility services are a feature of the Android framework designed to provide alternative navigation feedback to the user on behalf of applications installed on Android devices.
+Accessibility services are a feature of the Android framework designed to provide alternative navigation feedback to the user on behalf of applications installed on Android devices.
 An accessibility service can communicate to the user on the application's behalf, such as converting text to speech, or haptic feedback when a user is hovering on an important area of the screen.